bauchdj/file-browser-web-app/notes.md

 The key with a tech stack is the realization that there is no one answer to the question of what technology to use where, and the answer continually evolves.
 Usually you will use what the company you work for has invested in.
 Migrating to a new stack is very expensive and error prone.
 So learning how to maximize your effectiveness, regardless of the technology, will make you very valuable.
 Being discontent because the latest new toy is not being used, will usually cause an unnecessary disruption to the team.
 However, if you can validate that a change in the tech stack will produce significant monetary, performance, or security gains, then you will greatly benefit your team.

 ## Complex technology stack
 Here is an example of a tech stack from a small web application company.
 You can see that there are dozens of technologies used to make the application work.
 When you build a commercial stack you want to be very careful about the pieces you choose.
 Dependability, support, scalability, performance, and security are all important factors.
 You also want to consider development productivity factors such as documentation, ease of use, common acceptance, community support, build times, and testing integration.

+### The Console
+Before the creation of graphical user interfaces, all computing systems were simple console environments consisting as of a prompt for inputting a command and the display of the command output.
+All of the original programming tools ran as console application.
+The console tradition is still actively used by professional developers and most programming tools execute within a console window.

+Also known as the command line, shell, or terminal, the console window is an essential web development tool.
+The console provides access to the file system and allows for the execution of command line applications.

+There are many console applications that you can chose from.
+All operating systems come with a default console, but you will probably want to install one in order to get the best experience.
+Here is an example of Warp running on a Mac.

+## Executing commands
+The other primary purpose of the console is to execute commands.
+You already did this in the previous section when you executed commands for working with the file system.
+However, console commands can perform many different operations.
+Here are some basic commands that you show experiment with.

+- echo - Output the parameters of the command
+- cd - Change directory
+- mkdir - Make directory
+- rmdir - Remove directory
+- rm - Remove file(s)
+- mv - Move file(s)
+- cp - Copy files
+- ls - List files
+- curl - Command line client URL browser
+- grep - Regular expression search
+- find - Find files
+- top - View running processes with CPU and memory usage
+- df - View disk statistics
+- cat - Output the contents of a file
+- less - Interactively output the contents of a file
+- wc - Count the words in a file
+- ps - View the currently running processes
+- kill - Kill a currently running process
+- sudo - Execute a command as a super user (admin)
+- ssh - Create a secure shell on a remote computer
+- scp - Securely copy files to a remote computer
+- history - Show the history of commands
+- ping - Check if a website is up
+- tracert - Trace the connections to a website
+- dig - Show the DNS information for a domain
+- man - Look up a command in the manual
+You can also chain the input and output of commands using special characters

+| - Take the output from the command on the left and pipe, or pass, it to the command on the right
+> - Redirect output to a file.
+Overwrites the file if it exists
+>> - Redirect output to a file.
+Appends if the file exists

+There are also keystrokes that have special meaning in the console.

+- CTRL-R - Use type ahead to find previous commands
+- CTRL-C - Kill the currently running command

 ### Caddy
 - Routes traffic from 443 to specified ports based on subdomain